- 18 Sep 2024

 There are different ways in which you can protect your APIs.
 Traceable automatically detects and blocks both known and unknown API attacks and identifies vulnerabilities.
 Built-in standards protect against OWASP Top 10 and OWASP API Top 10.
 You can also define your custom signature rules to block threat actors.
 These rules work in addition to the preconfigured rules.
 For more information, see Custom policy.
 You can choose to enable or disable rules individually.
 For more information, see Detection policies.
 You can also decide to exclude certain types of threats from being detected if you are confident they are not relevant to your environment.

 Traceable also provides an option to protect your API infrastructure from DDoS attacks by rate-limiting the number of requests.
-You can create rate-limiting rules from the Policies section under Administration.
+You can create rate-limiting rules from the Policies section under Settings.
 For more information, see Rate Limiting.
 In addition to rate limiting, you can define rules to block an IP address range.
 For more information, see IP range blocking.

 An important part of API security is to view and understand the different security events that threat actors generate.
 Traceable detects and displays different types of security events for anomalies and attacks.
-For more information, see Active Events and Blocked Events
+For more information, see Active Events and Blocked Events.

 Role-based access control (RBAC)